openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Possible Causes**

 1. Insufficient device memory.
 2. The device does not support this image type.
-3. Image decoding was not performed as per the instructions.
+3. Image decoding was not performed as instructed.

 **Resolution Steps**

-Check the image data or replace the image.
+Check image data or replace the image.

 ## 7700302 Memory Allocation Failed